Dilton Doiley

-Dilton Donald Doiley is a fictional character in the Archie Comics universe, where he is considered the smartest teenager in Riverdale High School.
+Dilton Donald Doiley, originally Dilbert Doiley, is a fictional character in the Archie Comics universe, where he is considered as the smartest teenager in Riverdale High School.

 History

-Characters resembling Dilton (in appearance and personality) appeared quite early in Archie stories.
+Characters resembling Dilton (in appearance and personality) appeared early in Archie stories.
 One can be seen, unnamed, in Archie Comics #1 (Winter 1942).
-The Pep Comics #27 (May 1942) featured a Dilton prototype named Theodosious and a character named Dilbert in Archie Comics #34 (September–October 1948).
-On 16 February 1948, Dilton Doiley officially made his first appearance in the Archie newspaper comic strip, yet his surname was spelled without today's "e".
+The Pep Comics #27 (May 1942) featured a Dilton prototype named Theodosius and a character named Dilbert in Archie Comics #34 (September–October 1948).
+On February 16, 1948, Dilton Doiley officially made his first appearance in the Archie newspaper comic strip, yet his surname was spelled without today's "e".
 The name Dilton was first used in Pep Comics #78 (Mar 1950).

 Character background

 Dilton is depicted as a stereotypical nerdy teenager; he is highly educated, interested in academic subjects, especially science, speaks in detailed and superfluous language, wears glasses, and is shorter than his friends.
 It is also stated that he has an IQ of 198 when Archie and the gang all take part in a class IQ test.
 While he is not particularly interested in dating, he is widely admired by Archie and the gang.
 Dilton uses his garage as a science laboratory.
 He is a skilled amateur inventor, although many of his creations do not work out as planned.
 His intelligence has also won him numerous science awards.
 His teachers, particularly Professor Flutesnoot, are very proud of his achievements.

 Though Dilton often spends much of his time in his lab, he has a secret ambition to be a Riverdale High athlete.
 Coach Kleats rarely has confidence in him, so Dilton more commonly shows his school spirit by wearing the team mascot costume.
 However, he has been shown to be able to use his mathematical ability to pitch baseballs like a professional.
 Even when he is relegated to being Riverdale High's baseball team scorekeeper, he is still a valuable asset, even though he once disappointed a girl interested in him who thought he was a regular player.
-This happened when he noticed that a team winning against Riverdale had committed a batting out of turn error, he then told Coach Kleats.
+This happened when he noticed that a team winning against Riverdale had committed a batting out of turn error and then told Coach Kleats.
 They then informed the umpire as required in the rules for a judgment, and the umpire declared the offending player was out, which allowed Riverdale to win with the opportunity Dilton made possible.

 Writer Alex de Campi was excited to include the character when she wrote the 2015 limited series Archie vs. Predator, because she felt he was often overlooked in the regular Archie books.